Xanax Addiction Treatment

 - Delirium Tremens – a life threating, emergency medical condition

-Enterhealth Ranch provides residential medical detox (also known as withdrawal stabilization) services for Xanax addiction, which includes anti-addiction medication therapy and medical staff available at any hour of the day.
+Enterhealth Ranch provides supervised drug and alcohol detox (also known as withdrawal stabilization) services for Xanax addiction, which includes anti-addiction medication therapy and medical staff available at any hour of the day.
 Xanax detox is so dangerous that it should always be done at an experienced inpatient facility.
-The detoxification process is a crucial beginning step to recovery and should only be done under the supervision of a physician with formal training in alcohol/drug addiction treatment.
+The drug and alcohol detox process is a crucial beginning step to recovery and should only be done under the supervision of a physician with formal training in alcohol/drug addiction treatment.
 Due to the body’s dependency on the drug, stopping abruptly can be life-threatening, because of both seizures and Delirium Tremens.
 It is very important to understand that the withdrawal stabilization phase of treatment is not considered treatment.
 It is only a medically sophisticated protocol to get the alcohol or drugs safely out of the body.

 Based in Dallas, Texas, Enterhealth Ranch and Enterhealth Outpatient Center of Excellence provide a leading drug and alcohol addiction treatment program.
-Enterhealth Ranch offers a premier, luxury drug and alcohol treatment center in the Dallas/Fort Worth area that includes exclusively private rooms and bathrooms.
+Enterhealth Ranch offers a premier drug and alcohol treatment center in the Dallas/Fort Worth area that includes exclusively private rooms and bathrooms.

-Proven to be three times more effective than traditional twelve-step programs, the Enterhealth advanced science-based approach is designed and administered by experience, board-certified addiction psychiatrists, physicians and other experts.
+Proven to be more effective than traditional twelve-step programs, the Enterhealth advanced evidence-based approach is designed and administered by experience, board-certified addiction psychiatrists, physicians and other experts.

 Anyone can become addicted to Xanax.
 Our goal is to understand each individual’s causes of addiction and provide them the tools for a complete, lifetime of recovery.